Table of Contents

 When it comes down to it, both Nectar and Casper are evenly lauded for the comfortability of their mattresses.
 But while both offer decent options for different sleeping positions, Casper is more responsive to movement during sleep than Nectar seems to be.
 Casper’s hybrid mattresses also have an edge on Nectar’s foam-only offerings, which means different comfort needs may be better met by a Casper mattress.

 Both Nectar and Casper mattresses are very highly reviewed.
-Each of the products covered in this article has an average customer rating of at least 4.5 stars.
 It seems as if these mattresses are both highly regarded in their own right, so when you’re deciding which brand to go with, you should figure out what’s most important to you: price or comfort.

 Overall, both Nectar and Casper present fantastic options for anyone looking to buy a new mattress.
 Based on price, comfort, and feedback from customers, our pick for the better mattress brand is Casper.
 While Nectar is more affordable and their sleep trial length is one of the best in the industry, Casper’s product line is more diverse with the addition of the hybrid foam/spring mattress to their collection, meaning more people can get more out of a Casper mattress than they could from a Nectar mattress.
 If you want to try a Casper, but don’t know if you want to spend more than $1,500 on a new mattress, we recommend trying out the Casper Original in either the all-foam or hybrid varieties.